*** I will accepting graduate student applications for entry in the 2024-25 school year. ***

-*** I am accepting graduate student applications for the upcoming school year!
 I only accept applications through Health Psychology, which is a research-oriented MA & PhD program.
-I do NOT supervise graduate students whose primary interests are in other areas of psychology (e.g., clinical, social) or who are enrolled/intend to enroll in UBC graduate programs in other fields. ***
+I do NOT supervise graduate students whose primary interests are in other areas of psychology (e.g., clinical, social) or who are enrolled/intend to enrol in UBC graduate programs in other fields.

 What I look for in a prospective graduate student

 - An excellent match between an advisor and a student’s research interests is essential for a productive and successful experience in graduate school.
-I only supervise students who are interested in the associations of positive well-being, stress, and emotions with health and aging.
+For the upcoming year, I am seeking to supervise a student interested in the intersections of adult development and aging, stress, and health equity.
 Read my publications and read descriptions of the lab’s projects.

 - Past research experience in health psychology or related areas of research